SpeckledJim2/lucidum.legacy/README.md

 * **Bugs**
   - You can change the displayed dataset freely (using the top right control) before building any models, but once you have built a model avoid changing the dataset as you can’t in general apply a model built on dataset A to dataset B.
   - There is no error checking for invalid monotonicity parameters or additional parameters in BoostaR – if you use something incorrect LightGBM will throw an error and the app will stop.
   - shinyAce doesn’t start automatically when first loading lucidum.
-A workaround is to run the command shinyAce::aceEditor(outputId = NULL) in the console before library(lucidum).
+A workaround is to run the command shinyAce::aceEditor(outputId = NULL) in the console before library(lucidum.legacy).
   - The 10k option for SHAP values generates the SHAP values correctly for a random 10k sample of the data, but the SHAP ribbons don’t yet display correctly in ChartaR.
   - R GLMs store the entire modelling dataset by default as part of the model object.
 When you save a dataset out from GlimmaR, lucidum strips the dataset from the .RDS glm object to make the file a sensible size.
 However, this stripping out doesn’t occur until the model is saved and so if several GLMs are built within GlimmaR on very large datasets RAM usage will increase.